shareaholic/shareaholic-api-docs/api_share.md

 WordPress Press This
 ---

-Shareaholic makes it easy for you to share any link to WordPress via an easy to use Share Panel web endpoint.
+Shareaholic makes it easy for you to share any link to WordPress via an easy to use Share endpoint.

   https://www.shareaholic.com/share/wordpress/